The Ultimate Wine Cooler Buying Guide: How to Pick the Perfect Wine Fridge

 And finally, the last enemy of wine is vibration.
 Vibration can speed up chemical reactions in an aging wine and cause it to go off.
 Storing wine above the kitchen refrigerator is a very common storage choice among consumers, but this is an awful location for wine storage as the vibrations can be hugely detrimental to the preservation of the wine.

 As you can see, there are many elements that can make your wine vulnerable to deterioration.
 All of these elements can be regulated with the help of a wine fridge, which paves the way to successful wine aging and storage.

-It is more environmentally friendly to purchase one wine fridge than a few cheaper models over a long period of time.
-It is more cost efficient for the buyer, as cheaper units will have to be repaired a lot more than high-quality units meaning more engineer call out charges if these are not covered by your warranty.
+It is more environmentally friendly to purchase one wine fridge compared to buying two or more over a long period of time.
+It is more cost efficient for the buyer, as cheaper units may have to be repaired more than high-quality units meaning more engineer call out charges if these are not covered by your warranty.

 View our full wine cooler range here.

 So what are the differences between cheaper and more expensive models?
 There are different features that various wine coolers have, and some of those features drive up the cost of the model.

 The first thing to consider is bottle capacity.
 If you don’t have a very large collection and don’t anticipate growing it too much, you might not need a very large bottle capacity.
 Some more casual wine drinkers can make do with a smaller, seven bottle wine fridge for example.

 A two hundred bottle cooler will cost you much more--so it is wise to take a moment to accurately assess what will best suit your present and future needs.

 Some wine refrigerators will offer multiple temperature compartments for different types of wines, and offer a range of customizable temperatures for each type of wine.